rtCamp/Frappe-Manager/docs/guides/fmx.md

 #### Draining is opt-in for `stop`

-`fmx stop` halts services immediately - running jobs are interrupted.
+`fmx stop` halts services immediately; running jobs are interrupted.
 If workers may be processing jobs you cannot afford to lose (email sends, report generation, file imports), drain them first:

 ```bash
 fmx stop --drain-workers